Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Modeling the full lens potential

 \subsection{Modeling the full potential and the source}

 Our method is then applied to the more realistic situation in which the full lens potential and the source light are unknown as well.
 We do so by uniformly modeling the simulated data set using a series of steps involving gradient descent optimization.
 After each step, the model degrees of freedom are gradually increased, in order to prevent the optimizer to be trapped in local minima.
-These optimization steps are as follows: \begin{enumerate}
+These optimization steps are as follows.

-\item The pixelated component \lenspotpix of the lens potential is initialized to zero (in practice to $10^{-8}$, to prevent gradients to be evaluated at zero, see also Sect.~\ref{app:sec:l1_diff}) and kept fixed.
+Firstly, the pixelated component \lenspotpix of the lens potential is initialized to zero (in practice to $10^{-8}$, to prevent gradients to be evaluated at zero, see also Appendix~\ref{app:sec:l1_diff}) and kept fixed.
 The initial model is thus fully smooth, with corresponding parameters $\modelparam_\lenspot$ and $\modelparam_\source$.
-We use a multi-start gradient descent \citep[as advocated by][]{Gu2022} with 30 runs, for which we verified that it leads to convergence to the global minimum.
+We use a multistart gradient descent \citep[as advocated by][]{Gu2022} with 30 runs, for which we verified that it leads to convergence to the global minimum.

-\item The pixelated potential component is released and regularization strengths are deliberately set to large values, such that only the most significant potential pixels enter the solution.
+Secondly, the pixelated potential component is released and regularization strengths are deliberately set to large values, such that only the most significant potential pixels enter the solution.
 The regularization weights are computed based on the smooth model from the previous steps, and fixed throughout the gradient descent.
 This prevents the pixelated component from fitting all model residuals from the previous step, which can strongly bias the recovered perturbations.
-We find that setting $\lambda_{\lenspot,\rm st} = 10$ and $\lambda_{\lenspot,\rm st} = 20$ leads to an intermediate solution that contains the main features of the perturbations, reducing slightly model residuals but preventing the model from getting trapped in a spurious minimum.
+We find that setting $\lambda_{\lenspot,\rm st} = 10$ and $\lambda_{\lenspot,\rm bl} = 20$ leads to an intermediate solution that contains the main features of the perturbations, reducing slightly model residuals but preventing the model from getting trapped in a spurious minimum.
 All model parameters ($\modelparam_\lenspot$, $\modelparam_\source$ and \lenspotpix) are simultaneously optimized.

-\item The regularization strengths are set to their fiducial values ($\lambda_{\lenspot,\rm st} = 3$, $\lambda_{\lenspot,\rm st} = 4$), and regularization weights are re-computed based on the previous models.
+Thirdly, the regularization strengths are set to their fiducial values ($\lambda_{\lenspot,\rm st} = 3$, $\lambda_{\lenspot,\rm bl} = 4$), and regularization weights are recomputed based on the previous models.
 All model parameters are simultaneously further optimized.